-According to Energy Saving Trust, the cost of installing a single heat source thermal store is usually around £450, while a multi heat source thermal store is usually around £1,900.
-The cost of the heat battery varies depending on the manufacturer and the capacity and can range from around £1,700 to several thousand pounds, excluding the installation costs.
+According to Energy Saving Trust, the cost of the heat battery varies depending on the manufacturer and the capacity and can range from a few hundred to over a thousand pounds, excluding the installation costs.
 It is generally recommended to get quotes from at least three installers to get a good idea of how much the system would cost you.